timemachineforpeace/timemachineforpeace/README.md

+Relax.
+This is conceptual peace art.
+And yeah, it's messy.

 # README: Time Machine For Peace Social Invention Program

 Hi!
 I'm Blair.
 I'm glad you found this space!
 My hope is that you join in, make a good time of it, make the world a better place, but in a way that hasn't been done before.